KittyGiraudel/site/_posts/2015-08-19-learning-regular-expressions-the-practical-way.md

 ## Dealing with quotes

 Like many languages, CSS does not enforce a specific quote style.
 It can be either double (`"`) or simple (`'`).
 Actually most of the time, quotes can be safely omitted!
-It is the case for attribute values, as long as they don't contain any specific character.
+It is the case for attribute values, as long as they don’t contain any specific character.
 It is best practice to put them anyway, but our regular expression should make sure it works for valid unquoted values as well.

 So instead of matching anything but a closing square bracket, we want to match either: